odpi/egeria-docs/site/docs/connectors/repository/crux/index.md

 The next script creates a singular configuration document via the `pts` pod, and deploys this common configuration to each of the pods (again using the `headless` service to directly address each one individually): each will have a separate `crux` server configured with the same Crux connector (same [metadata collection ID](/egeria-docs/services/omrs/metadata-repositories/#metadata-collection-id)).

-When the `/instance` is called against each pod to start the connector, each will create a local index and instance of the `ICruxAPI` interface: all pointing to the same golden stores (in this example, Kafka) where all persistence for Crux is handled.
+When the `/instance` is called against each pod to start the connector, each will create a local index and instance of the `ICruxAPI` interface: all pointing to the same golden stores (in this example, Kafka and EDB) where all persistence for Crux is handled.
 All servers will refer to the singular `crux` load-balancing service as their root URL.

 ![Configure Crux](crux-ha-4.svg)